native-git/ammonia_sensor/README.txt

 ---------------------------

-written by, Mike Sanzari
+Stitched together by, Mike Sanzari

-for help, please contact mjs695@rutgers.edu with questions or concerns

 ---------------------------